Will AI Replace Your Job or Just Your Raise? (2026)

 How Much Has Tech Hiring Slowed Down?

 Here's what connects the adoption data to the labor market data.
 Firms are not cutting headcount because demand fell.
 They are cutting because AI tools absorbed capacity that would have required new hires.
 That's substitution, not contraction.
 And it shows up in the JOLTS data before it appears in unemployment figures for the affected age cohorts.
 When information sector firms stop hiring, the downstream effects reach marketing, consulting, legal, and creative services firms that depend on tech industry contracts.
-The openings chart is not just a tech story.
-It's a white-collar demand story.
+Read the openings chart as a white-collar demand story.
+The tech framing only captures the first tranche.

 Information Sector (NAICS 51) Job Openings (Thousands)